mading0817/ue5_blueprint_parser/readme.md

     - `graph_formatter.py`: Renders the logic AST into Markdown pseudo-code.
     - `widget_formatter.py`: Renders the UI `WidgetNode` tree into a hierarchical list.

+## Web Application: Unified Blueprint Parser Interface

+The UE5 Blueprint Parser features a streamlined web interface that allows simultaneous parsing of both Widget UI hierarchy and EventGraph logic in a single, unified workflow.

+### Key Features

+1.  **Unified Single-Page Interface**: Parse both Widget and Graph blueprints simultaneously without page switching
+2.  **Smart Blueprint Name Extraction**: Automatically extracts and displays the blueprint name and path from input text
+3.  **Conditional Parsing**: Only processes provided content - empty text areas are gracefully handled
+4.  **Maximum Detail Output**: Hardcoded to use `show_properties=True` for widgets and `VerboseStrategy` for graphs
+5.  **Error Resilience**: Partial success handling - displays results for successful parsing while showing clear error messages for failed sections

+### Usage

+1.  **Start the Application**:
+    ```bash
+    .venv/Scripts/python app.py
+    ```

+2.  **Access the Interface**: Open `http://127.0.0.1:8080` in your browser

+3.  **Input Blueprint Text**:
+    - Paste Widget blueprint text in the left text area
+    - Paste EventGraph blueprint text in the right text area
+    - Either or both can be provided

+4.  **Parse and View Results**: Click "解析蓝图" to process both inputs and view the structured outputs

 ## Testing and Snapshot Workflow

 To ensure consistency and ease of development, the testing workflow is streamlined: